-2. A statement identifying whether any grantor of the trust is a foreign partnership or a foreign corporation.
+2. A statement identifying whether any grantor of the trust is a partnership or a foreign corporation.
+If so, attach an explanation of the relevant facts.

 3. A statement that the trust will permit either the IRS or the U.S. beneficiary to inspect and copy the trust's permanent books of account, records, and such other documents that are necessary to establish the appropriate treatment of any distribution or deemed distribution for U.S. tax purposes.
 This statement is not necessary if the trust has appointed a U.S. agent.